 - Get a copy of your credit report so you are aware of what creditors will see.
 A free copy of your credit report is available at AnnualCreditReport.com.
-Errors or accurate negative information can impact your ability to get credit and your finance rate if you get approved.
+Errors or negative information can impact your ability to get credit as well as your finance rate if you get approved.
 You should try to correct errors as soon as possible.

 - If you have a trade-in vehicle, research its approximate trade-in value.

 - Research the vehicles that you are considering for purchase, know their approximate value, and read consumer reviews to find out what other consumers are saying about a particular vehicle.
-Information can be found in auto buying guides, the Internet, your bank and other sources.
+Information can be found in auto buying guides, on the internet, at your bank and other sources.

-- Unless you are fortunate enough to be able to pay cash, remember that you are shopping for two things — a car and financing.
+- Unless you are able to pay cash, remember that you are shopping for two things — an automobile and financing.
 Shop for each separately.
 Compare current finance rates being offered by contacting various banks, credit unions or other lenders.
-Compare bank quotes and dealer quotes and know any limitations on the rate, such as if the rate is only available on late-model cars.
+Compare bank quotes and dealer quotes and know any limitations on the rate, such as if the rate is only available on late-model automobiles.

 When visiting a dealership:

 - Stay within the price range you can afford.

-- Do not feel pressured to make a decision.
+- Do not feel pressured to make a decision in the moment.
 Ask to take the paperwork home to review.

-- Always check a vehicle’s history before buying it.
+- Always ask for the vehicle’s history report before buying it.

 - Read the contract carefully before you sign.
 Do not sign it if it contains any blank spaces.